michael105/michael105.github.io/showcase.md

 I essentially had the idea of cloud software, before clouds existed.
-The project is a big perl project, if I remember right around 60,000 lines of code, which serve as interface between the database and the webinterface.
+The project is a big perl project, if I remember right around 60,000 lines of code, which serve as interface between database and the webinterface.

 I did choose this design, because I was sure html would be a future-proof and versatile way to present generic data.
 Which showed up true.

 Perl in turn is a very dynamic language, there nearly aren't any restrictions.
-The fact the whole project started to shrink in loc's at some point gave me the proove, I implemented some object oriented concept's the right (partly unusual) way.
+The fact the whole project started to shrink in loc's at some point gave me the confirmation,, I implemented some object oriented concept's the right (partly unusual) way.

 Perl also is a quite performant language, the groupware could serve several thousand concurrent users in my estimation,